 See exactly where your emails land at Gmail, Microsoft O365, Hotmail, Yahoo, Apple Mail, and Zoho.
 Catch spam folder issues before your subscribers never see your message.

-Starting at $19.99/mo — unlimited inbox placement tests
+Starting at $19.99/mo — unlimited inbox placement tests · REST API included

 Test inbox placement across all major email providers

 No code.
 No complicated setup.
 Send an email, get real placement data from real inboxes.
+Or use the REST API to integrate testing directly into your sending workflow.

 We provide over 70 unique seed email addresses spread across Gmail, Microsoft O365, Hotmail, Yahoo, Apple Mail, and Zoho — with multiple seeds per provider to reveal how ISPs inconsistently filter the same email.